onderakacik/RE-ModernTCN/README.md

 6. Classification tasks.

 We provide the classification experiment coding in `./ModernTCN-classification` and experiment scripts can be found under the folder `./scripts`.
-Please run the following command:
+To run the code on Speech Commands, just run the following command:

 ```
 cd ./ModernTCN-classification

-sh ./scripts/classification.sh
+sh ./scripts/speech_commands.sh
 ```

 7. Anomaly detection tasks.